boboyevum/gitlet/README.md

 - `Repository.java`: A class managing Gitlet repositories, including commit history and file snapshots.

-## Contributing

-You're welcome to contribute to this project by opening issues, suggesting improvements, or submitting pull requests.
-We value community contributions to make Gitlet even better.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 This project was inspired by Git, the powerful version-control system used by developers worldwide.
-We also thank the creators of the Gitlet project for providing initial specifications and inspiration for this simplified version-control system.
+I also thank the creators of the Gitlet project for providing initial specifications and inspiration for this simplified version-control system.

 Enjoy using Gitlet for your version-control needs!